microsoft/FHIR-Converter/docs/template-creation-how-to-guide.md

 To get started updating/creating templates:

 1. Load or paste in the sample message that you are using to validate your template.
 When modifying and creating templates, it’s helpful to have your sample message loaded so that you are able to see the FHIR results real time as you’re editing.

 2. Load your starting template or clear the template editing section.
 Rename the template and hit save so that your new template work doesn’t overwrite an existing template.

-3. As you make updates in the left-hand editor, you will see the results of those reflected on the right-hand side.
+3. As you make updates in the template editor, you will see the results of those reflected in the FHIR output.

 **TIP**: When editing templates, auto-completion is available for common scenarios to help you pull in commands, helper functions, and template names.
 To pull these in, start with {{.
 If you need to pull a partial template, type {{>.